chef-boneyard/chef-web-docs-2016/release_11-x_master/install_server_fe.rst

 Front-end entries
 -----------------------------------------------------
-For each front-end server, add the following to the |private chef rb| file:
+For each front-end server, add the following to the |chef server rb| file:

 .. code-block:: ruby